altetmek/HabiTracker--FirstWebApp/README.md

 ### Purpose

 The System will serve as a motivation to do things that you might normally put off.
-It will keep track of things like training or simple chores.
-Completing a certain amount will reward the user with certain titles and achievements.
+You are able to create tasks (achievements) for specific tasks, such as go to the gym, or study for a test.
+Completing these achievements will grant you experience and your profile can level up to serve as motivation for completing them.
+In addition to this there is also an option to create a budget with predefined values to help you manage your money a little bit better!

 ### Pages